 - We Can Rule Together: Offers this to the Avatar in the final battle; to join them and become a god.

-- You Gotta Have Any Color Hair: The Hierophant's hair is the same as the Avatar's, which is customizable for a really wide array of hair color.
+- You Gotta Have Blue Hair: The Hierophant's hair is the same as the Avatar's, which is customizable for a really wide array of hair color.

 Undead soldiers of unknown origins.
 They appear in the guise of men, yet possess no self-awareness, attacking the living without remorse.
 Following a cataclysmic event, they began to mysteriously appear from portals in mid-air.
 In the future from which Lucina and the other children come, the Risen overwhelmed humanity when Grima was awakened, instigating the end of the world as they knew it.

 Class: Varies (Revenant and Entombed are exclusive to them)